BallAerospace/python-ballcosmos/docs/environment.md

 #### COSMOS_X_CSRF_TOKEN

-Updated from v0 to v1 for the cosmosc2 libaray.
+Updated from v0 to v1 for the ballcosmos libaray.
 In Cosmos v4.5.0 we added a password to the api this can be changes in the setting of Cosmos v4.
 If you need to use a different password you can set the environment variable `COSMOS_X_CSRF_TOKEN` to the password on your Cosmos v4 instance.
 If this is not set the password will default to SuperSecret the same default as Cosmos v4.

 ```python
 import os